2019 Kansas State Wildcats football team: At Kansas

-Both Kansas and Kansas State came in to the 2019 Sunflower Showdown coming off wins: Kansas State defeating Oklahoma and Kansas defeating Texas Tech.
-Both teams come in after solid growth and improvement through the season and enter the game excited for their rivalry.
+Both Kansas and Kansas State came in to the 2019 Sunflower Showdown coming off of wins.

 Kansas State scored a touchdown on its first possession and held the lead for the remainder of the game.
 Kansas State's offensive line was praised for their control of the line of scrimmage to help the Wildcats rush for 342 yards and five touchdowns.
 On Defense, Kansas State held their rival Jayhawks to just 10 points.
 Defensively, Kansas State also completed two interceptions and sacked Kansas quarterback Carter Stanley four times.
 Stanley's passing production was 13-for-23 with 123 yards, significantly less than the over 400 yards against Texas Tech and over 300 yards he accomplished against the Texas Longhorns in recent play.

 The Kansas Jayhawks entered the game with high hopes and expectations--"convinced" that they would win largely based on performance in their previous two games.
 However, the Jayhawks only managed a field goal in the first quarter and did not score again until they managed a touchdown in the fourth quarter.
 That touchdown was the final score of the game: Kansas State 38; Kansas 10.

 After the win and becoming bowl eligible, ESPN analysts Kyle Bonagura and Mark Schlabach both projected that Kansas State will play Notre Dame in the Camping World Bowl on December 28 in Orlando, Florida as a part of their Week 10 predictions Chris Low of ESPN commented that Kansas State is "going to be a tough out for anybody it faces the rest of the way" and that "the Wildcats are as fundamentally sound as it gets when it comes to running the ball and stopping the run."
 Low further stated that Kansas State has a great chance to win nine or more games for the season.
 Kansas State's projected bowl opponents Notre Dame (ranked #15 after this week) "did not exactly play an inspired game in a come-from-behind win over Virginia Tech" according to ESPN Analyst Andrea Adelson.
 However, Notre Dame is projected for a ten-win season.